esaude/data-migration-system/README.md

 1. Clone the project repository from github `git clone https://github.com/esaude/data-migration-system.git`

 2. Navigate to your project root directory and run the command `mvn package`.
 This step will generate the distribution of the tool `data-migration-system-1.0-SNAPSHOT-dist.zip` in zip format.
-The generated file will be located in `PROJECT_ROOT\data-migration-system\target`
+The generated file will be located in `PROJECT_ROOT\target`

 3. Extract the distribution file to a suitable location